UK Immigration Rules

 - Have all your necessary original documents with you when you arrive for Induction or go to the Post Office to collect your Biometric Residence Permit.

-- If you change your address or phone number while you are studying with us you must inform the International Student Officer AND the UKVI via their 'change of circumstances' form.
+- If you change your address or phone number while you are studying with us you must inform the International Office AND the UKVI via their 'change of circumstances' form.

-- Attend all mandatory seminars, lectures, tutorials etc. If you are unable to attend any of these, you must inform the International Student Officer.
+- Attend all mandatory seminars, lectures, tutorials etc. If you are unable to attend any of these, you must inform the International Office.

 - Inform us if you change course, intercalate, withdraw or defer your course or move to any other education institution.